Preservation and Conservation

 A paintings conservator examines an early 20th century painting.

-The Library Conservation Center
+The Huntington Conservation Center

-The Library addressed preservation and conservation concerns beginning in the 1920’s with the construction of fire- and earthquake-proof rare book stacks and the establishment of a book bindery.
+The Huntington addressed preservation and conservation concerns beginning in the 1920’s with the construction of fire- and earthquake-proof rare book stacks and the establishment of a book bindery.
 In 1981, the construction of the Avery Conservation Center ushered in a new era of comprehensive preservation and conservation activity.

 A conservation technician disbinds a 1608 Latin copy of the works of Catullus, Tibullus, and Propertius.